andersmurphy/andersmurphy-blog/_posts/2015-09-10-enabling-multidex-on-android.markdown

 *Note: Make sure you are using buildToolsVersion '21.1.2' or higher.*

+###Step 3: Sync
-Finally, sync the project with the gradle files and MultiDex will now be enabled.
+Sync the project with the gradle files and MultiDex will now be enabled.
 No more 65k limit for your app!

 [ProGuard]: http://proguard.sourceforge.net/